leo-mazz/freshair/doc/instructions.md

 latest podcast will be displayed on the team page.

 ### Moderating posts
-You have the ability of editing and deleting all posts associated to your show, even you're not the author.
+You have the ability of editing and deleting all posts associated to your show, even if you're not the author.
 Use this power wisely.

 ### Broadcasting
 #### Live shows